 Protection: 13.3 million people, including 5.5 million children, are estimated to be in need of protection assistance.

-Health: only 43% of facilities are fully operating.
-95% of people lack access to adequate healthcare.
+Health: 12 million people require health assistance.
 The conflict has significantly damaged health facilities, and fuel shortages further hamper access to health services.

 Information Gaps and needs

 Lack of access and insecurity are hampering the ability to carry out in-depth needs assessments.
 Very limited information available on the 135,000 people remaining in Afrin district and the remaining population in Eastern Ghouta.